This is What Happens to Your Body When You Drink Water

 You Fend off Pain

 Plain old water could be a natural pain reliever.
-People who suffered from headaches and migraines found relief by drinking seven glasses of water a day, according to a study out of the Netherlands.
+People who suffered from headaches and migraines found relief by drinking a little more than six glasses of water a day, according to a study out of the Netherlands.
 Plus, dehydration leads to muscle cramps like killer charley horses; drink up to stay pain-free.

 Your Digestive System is Regular